 Before picking your cat up like a baby, try the slow blink test to see how affectionate and trusting your cat is feeling at that moment.
 It’s best to avoid picking up a cat that is not in the mood for it, or you might end up getting hurt.

 Relax your face and blink very slowly at your cat.
 Don’t stare at your cat, though.
 Keep your eyes soft and relaxed.
 If your cat returns the love by blinking slowly back, it is ready to be picked up.
 If it doesn’t return the blink or becomes riled up, it’s best to wait until your cat feels calmer and more relaxed.

 Do Cats Like Being Carried?

 Whether or not a cat likes being picked up comes down to its unique personality.
 Certain breeds, like Ragdolls and Ragamuffins, enjoy being picked up and held.
 Cats that are affectionate and docile will love sitting in their owners’ laps and won’t mind having a cuddle.

 Other breeds, including the Russian Blue and American Wirehair, are fiercely independent and prefer to be left alone.
-They will start to wriggle and squirm the moment they’re picked up and may run away once they’re placed back down.
+They will start to wriggle and squirm when they’re picked up and may run away once they’re placed back down.
 Cats with this kind of temperament are unlikely to change.
 Here’s why a cat won’t want to be picked up:

 Cats Are Easily Scared

 If a cat is easily startled, picking it up might cause stress.
 It can be scary for a cat to be scooped up by someone much larger.
 In response, your cat might run away and hide under a bed or other small space where a human can’t reach it.